JeffLepp/Cellular-Respiration-Sim/README.md

 It models molecule transformations, energy transfers, and redox reactions using Python classes and logs all major activity through a modular logging system.

-Open in VsCode or another IDE and run from cytoplasm.py
+Open in VsCode or another IDE and run from cytoplasm.py in the MET3.0 folder.